-3. ACT composite score
+3. ACT composite score.

-Above 27 6
+Composite Score Points

-24-26 5
+Above 27 4

-21-23 4
+24-26 3

-18-20 3
+21-23 2

-<18 0
+18-20 1

-4. ADN curriculum courses completed with a grade of "C" or greater in which the student is enrolled full-time during the following coursework: Anatomy and Physiology I and II and Microbiology.
+4. ADN curriculum science courses completed with a grade of "C" or better: Anatomy and Physiology I and II with labs (or upper-level equivalents with labs) and Microbiology with lab (or upper-level equivalent with lab).

-Sciences Completed Points
+Composite Score Points

 All three sciences 3

 Two sciences 2

 One science 1